 Management: Vinegar traps can be bought or made and are used to monitor for pest presence, but they are not a method of control.
 Traps containing vinegar should be hung in the crop as the fruit begins to color.
 Pruning and canopy management to create an open bush with light penetration to the base and good air circulation will make the planting less desirable for SWD and reduce their abundance during fruiting.
 Clean, thorough and frequent harvest is also important for managing the damage from this pest.
 Do not allow fruit to drop or stay on the ground beneath the bushes as this gives SWD a good place to feed, lay eggs and proliferate.
 When spraying, a tight spray schedule with thorough coverage and rotating IRAC classes (to avoid resistance development) is important.
 Pyrethroids and spinosads are effective on the adults; neonicotinoids and some other broad-spectrum materials are considered less effective.
 No effective control for larvae is currently available.
 See following Pest Management Table for recommended materials and rates.

 Japanese Beetle (Popillia japonica): Japanese beetles have an exceptionally large host range, feeding on the leaves of over 300 species of plants, including apples, grapes, blueberries, raspberries, roses and plums.
 These beetles are metallic green, while the wing covers are a shiny bronze.
 Five white patches of hair along each side of their body and two white patches on the tip of their abdomen helps confirm identification.
-Adult beetles may become serious pests skeletonizing leaves and scaring berrries.
+Adult beetles may become serious pests skeletonizing leaves and scaring berries.
 Adults overwinter as grubs deep in the soil.
 The grubs consume feeder roots and may also girdle or clip off larger roots.
 In spring, they move near the soil surface, where they finish feeding and pupate.
-Pupae are white to cream colored and have many features of the adult insect.
+Pupae are first cream color and become light reddish-brown with age.
 Beetles emerge as adults in late June or early July and can fly a long distance to feed.
 Infested plants may not show any outward signs of injury until a period of drought stress, when the reduced root system cannot provide enough water to the plant.
 Damaged bushes show low vigor and reduced production.

 Management: Beetles are best controlled as adults.
 Physical removal is a viable option for small growers.
 Remove the beetles by hand and put them in soapy water.
 Hand picking is most effective as the beetles first arrive.
 The best time to handpick beetles is in the evening and early morning, when they are less active.
 Research has shown that Japanese beetle traps attract more beetles than they catch, and will typically cause more damage to plants in a garden.Adults are generally easy to control with foliar sprays, but timing is difficult since these are highly mobile insects that may suddenly appear in the field.
 Unfortunately, sampling for white grubs may damage the roots of bushes.
 Growers should check new sites for white grubs before establishing a field, and take actions against grubs before planting.
 Adults are generally easy to control with foliar sprays, but timing is difficult since these are highly mobile insects that may suddenly appear in the field.
 Insecticides can help manage adults especially when small to moderate numbers of Japanese beetles are present.
 Several contact, residual insecticides are available.
 See following Pest Management Table for recommended materials and rates.